Holmqvist1990/go-inline-html/README.md

 Inlines HTML files into Go variables.

 Replaces the content of []byte variables in Go files with their HTML counterpart, based on a filename-to-variable-name relationship.
-Support multilines, does not compress HTML.
+Supports multilines, does not compress HTML.

 ## Why?